 “This award is especially meaningful, because it is about how the building is actually working as reported by the occupants, unlike most awards that are mostly based on photographs,” says Scott Shell of EHDD, the principal in charge of the project.
 He notes that the success of the project results from having a client who is willing to invest time, and focus on making good decisions for healthy environments that are conducive to learning — considering air quality, daylight, comfort and acoustics.
 “We hear time and time again, if the kids in back row can’t hear the teacher, they can’t learn,” he explains.

 The scope of work was driven in part by the site’s location near a freeway and a busy intersection, which impacted classroom acoustics and indoor air quality.
 The project upgraded the school’s envelope and mechanical systems, and also added classroom and administrative spaces in a highly transparent third-story addition.
 The success of these improvements is reflected in the above-average results of a post-occupancy evaluation conducted using the CBE Occupant Survey, which also qualified the project as a candidate for the awards.
+(This year’s award candidates were based on the results of surveys conducted over 2019.)

 A key aspect of the design was relocating the main entry from its previous location at the middle of the block, where a lobby midway between floors hindered accessibility.
 As Scott explained, “the center of gravity had shifted since the school was built, back when this was a more suburban site.”
 The design team moved the entry to the corner of the lot and opened it up with large windows.
 This move allowed for displays for student work, and also for creating more visible spaces for student activities (see photo above).
 SiJing Sanchez, EHDD’s project manager for the school, adds that “one of the strongest aspects of this project is promoting the school sense of equity, which they call the ‘head, heart, hands’ curriculum.
 We moved the Center for Civic Engagement to the main lobby to highlight it.
 It was previously reached down a corridor, and when guest speakers came, people were cramped into the space.”